- pixel art general

 Non-isometric pixel art is pixel art that is not isometric.

-The IC-Project illustration is an example of non-isometric pixel art.
+The IC-Project pixel art illustration is an example of non-isometric pixel art

 Pixel Art Characters